Gililk48/kmerlib/README.md

-# kmerlib

-**kmerlib** is a lightweight Python toolkit for building and querying *k*-mer indices on large DNA data sets (FASTA genomes or FASTQ reads).
+Index Script README
 Overview
-index.py is a Python script designed to process FASTQ (reads) or FASTA (genome) files by extracting k-mers, building an index of their positions, and saving occurrence statistics to a CSV file.
-The script filters k-mers that appear at least twice (for FASTA) or at least twice in at least two reads (for FASTQ), builds an index mapping k-mers to their positions, and saves the index for later querying.
+index.py is a Python script that processes FASTQ (reads) or FASTA (genome) files by extracting k-mers, building an index of their positions, and saving occurrence statistics to a CSV file.
+It filters k-mers that appear at least twice (for FASTA) or at least twice in at least two reads (for FASTQ), builds an index mapping k-mers to their positions, and saves the index for later querying.
 This script is useful for analyzing k-mer distributions and locations in sequencing data, such as in microbiome or genomic studies.
 Key Features

 Extracts k-mers of a specified length (default: 30) from FASTQ or FASTA files.